nerdschoolbergen/solid/exercise-2/README.md

     class App
 ```

-:pencil2: Take a look at the class diagram above showing the relationships between the different parts of the Alarmsystem application.
+:pencil2: Take a look at the class diagram above showing the relationships between the different parts of the Alarm System application.
 (Dotted arrows denotes a dependency relation, full arrows denotes an inheritance relation (see [UML Class Diagrams Tutorial](https://www.visual-paradigm.com/guide/uml-unified-modeling-language/uml-class-diagram-tutorial/))).

 :pencil2: `ControlUnit` class currently knows which sensors (`FireSensor` and `SmokeSensor`) are registered in the system because they are `new`-ed up in the class (`new` means glue!).
 This adds a thight coupling between the `ControlUnit` and the Sensor classes.